swaptacular/swpt_accounts/protocol.rst

   limits (between ``min_locked_amount`` and ``max_locked_amount``).

-* MUST guarantee that if a transfer is successfully prepared, the probability for the success of the eventual commit is very high. [#demurrage]_ Notably, the secured amount MUST be locked, so that until the prepared transfer is finalized, the amount is not available for other transfers.
+* MUST guarantee that if a transfer is successfully prepared, the probability for successful commit of the secured amount is very high. [#demurrage]_ Notably, the secured amount MUST be locked, so that until the prepared transfer is finalized, the amount is not available for other transfers.